spdobest/RxJavaWorld/README.md

 When you are using CompositeDisposable, If you call to dispose() method, you will no longer be able to add disposables to that composite disposable.

 But if you call to clear() method you can still add disposable to the composite disposable .
 Clear() method just clears the disposables that are currently held within the instance.

-#### What is the need of Reactive Programming ?
-Ans : Reactive Programming is nothing but the Asyncronous Programming.
-Independent of other task.

-Observeable.from(doNetworkOperation()).
-SuscribeOn(Scheduler.io).

-**RX = OBSERVABLE + OBSERVER + SCHEDULERS**

-**So at a very high level, RxJava is all about:**

-Creating an Observable.
-Giving that Observable some data to emit.
-Creating an Observer.
-Assigning the Observer to an Observable.
-Giving the Observer tasks to perform whenever it receives an emission from its assigned Observable.

 ### Types of Observables ##